plurid/state-recorder/README.md

     stateRecorder.previous();
     // returns the previous StateSituation, if it exists,
-    // or the first StateSituation
+    // or the first StateSituation;
+    // sets playMode on

     stateRecorder.next();
     // returns the next StateSituation, if it exists,
+    // or the last StateSituation;
+    // sets playMode on
-    // or the last StateSituation
+    // or sets playMode off if it returns the last StateSituation

     const differences = stateRecorder.differences();
     // returns an array of differences between the states